abbindustrigymnasium/web-scraping-med-puppeteer-abbmarand/readme.md

 Please note that the visualization component of this project does not utilize all the scraped data, as the main focus has been on data collection.

+Look at the image in the project to see the ingame version.

 ## Usage
 To get started, follow these steps: